dmmusil/dmmusil.github.io/about.markdown

 #### InspectionXpert - April 2013 to March 2017

-*   Maintain and extend more than a half-dozen CAD integrations that automate data extraction from mechanical documents.
+*   Maintain and extend more than a half-dozen CAD integrations that automate data extraction from engineering drawings.
 *   Bring a new integrated SaaS product to market that allows quality managers to have real-time visibility into their quality process.
-Data previously extracted from mechanical drawings with other InspectionXpert products can be uploaded with one click.
+Data previously extracted from engineering drawings with other InspectionXpert products can be uploaded with one click.
 *   Learn about CI/CD by setting up Jenkins to build all of our products and automatically deploy to AWS Elastic Beanstalk and CloudFront.

 ### Extracurricular activities